-The medications used are those that have been developed to treat similar symptoms in other disorders.
+The medications used for autism spectrum disorder may be used to treat similar symptoms in other disorders.
 Many of these medications are prescribed “off-label.”
 This means they have not been officially approved by the U.S. Food and Drug Administration (FDA) for use in children, but the doctor prescribes the medications if he or she feels they are appropriate for your child.
 Further research needs to be done to ensure not only the efficacy but the safety of psychotropic agents used in the treatment of children and adolescents.

-Olanzapine (Zyprexa) and other antipsychotic medications are used “off-label” for the treatment of aggression and other serious behavioral disturbances in children, including children with autism.
-Off-label means a doctor will prescribe a medication to treat a disorder or in an age group that is not included among those approved by the FDA.
+Olanzapine (Zyprexa) and other antipsychotic medications are used “off-label” for the treating symptoms such as aggression in addition to other serious behavioral disturbances in children, including children with autism.
 Other medications are used to address symptoms or other disorders in children with autism.
 Fluoxetine (Prozac) and sertraline (Zoloft) are approved by the FDA for children age 7 and older with obsessive-compulsive disorder.
 Fluoxetine is also approved for children age 8 and older for the treatment of depression.

-A child with autism may not respond in the same way to medications as typically developing children.
+Typically developing children and children with autism may respond differently to certain medications.
 It is important that parents work with a doctor who has experience with children with autism.
-A child should be monitored closely while taking a medication.
+Children taking any medications should be monitored closely.
 The doctor will prescribe the lowest dose possible to be effective.
 Ask the doctor about any side effects the medication may have and keep a record of how your child responds to the medication.
 It will be helpful to read the “patient insert” that comes with your child’s medication.
 Some people keep the patient inserts in a small notebook to be used as a reference.
 This is most useful when several medications are prescribed.

-Anxiety and depression.
-The selective serotonin reuptake inhibitors (SSRI’s) are the medications most often prescribed for symptoms of anxiety, depression, and/or obsessive-compulsive disorder (OCD).
-Only one of the SSRI’s, fluoxetine, (Prozac®) has been approved by the FDA for both OCD and depression in children age 7 and older.
-Three that have been approved for OCD are fluvoxamine (Luvox®), age 8 and older; sertraline (Zoloft®), age 6 and older; and clomipramine (Anafranil®), age 10 and older.
-Treatment with these medications can be associated with decreased frequency of repetitive, ritualistic behavior and improvements in eye contact and social contacts.
+The selective serotonin reuptake inhibitors (SSRI’s) are the drugs most often used for anxiety, depression, and/or obsessive-compulsive disorder (OCD) symptoms.
+The only SSRI approved by the FDA for both OCD and depression in children age 7 and older is fluoxetine, (Prozac®).
+FDA-approved me for OCD are fluvoxamine (Luvox®), age 8 and older; sertraline (Zoloft®), age 6 and older; and clomipramine (Anafranil®), age 10 and older.
+Using any of these medications help reduce repetitive behaviors and helps to increase frequency in eye contact and social contacts.
 The FDA is studying and analyzing data to better understand how to use the SSRI’s safely, effectively, and at the lowest dose possible.

-Seizures.
-Seizures are found in one in four persons with autism spectrum disorders (ASD), most often in those who have low IQ or are mute.
-They are treated with one or more of the anticonvulsants.
-These include such medications as carbamazepine (Tegretol®), lamotrigine (Lamictal®), topiramate (Topamax®), and valproic acid (Depakote®).
+Seizures occur in one in four persons with autism spectrum disorders (ASD), most often in those who have low IQ or are mute.
+They are treated with one or more of the anticonvulsants, including carbamazepine (Tegretol®), lamotrigine (Lamictal®), topiramate (Topamax®), and valproic acid (Depakote®).
 The level of the medication in the blood should be monitored carefully and adjusted so that the least amount possible is used to be effective.
 Although medication usually reduces the number of seizures, it cannot always eliminate them.